 To learn more about the results of this program download the Wet Tropics Reef Rescue Impact Report 2008-2016.

 A summary Impact Report Brochure is also available.

 Progress from on farm practice change is tracked through the Paddock to Reef Integrated Monitoring, Modelling and Reporting Program.

-The Paddock to Reef Integrated Monitoring, Modelling and Reporting Program is a collaboration involving governments, industry bodies, regional natural resource management bodies, landholders and research organisations designed to model changes to end of catchment pollutant loads as a result of Reef investment in improving farming practices across the whole GBR catchment.
+This program is a collaboration involving governments, industry bodies, regional natural resource management bodies, landholders and research organisations.
+It is designed to model changes to end of catchment pollutant loads as a result of reef investment in improving farming practices across the whole GBR catchment.
 Annual Report Cards show results of the P2R program available on the Queensland Government website.